sohanur-rahman0/Goodsmart/README.md

 # Dependencies
 * you must have node and mongodb installed on your system
 # Installing
-* clone this repo and run these commands
+clone this repo and run these commands
 ### To install all the packages
 ```
+cd /Goodsmart
 npm install
 ```